Bertha armyworm (Mamestra configurata)

 Pest description and crop damage Variegated cutworm larvae are brown to tan usually with a series of white or yellowish "keyhole" marks on each dorsal (top) abdominal segment, though may not always be visible on all segments.
 Bertha armyworm larvae are highly variable, from uniform pale green to black with fine longitudinal yellow lines.

-Mint cutworm are large, yellow, tan, or green larvae with black spots over the body, similar to corn earworm.
+Mint cutworm are large, 1.5 to 2 inches in length, yellow, tan, or green larvae with black spots over the body, similar to corn earworm.
 Damage is similar to that of the variegated cutworm and alfalfa looper, but this insect seldom is a problem of economic importance on mint.
 Spotted cutworm larvae vary in color, but most are dark brown to black, with distinct, triangular markings on the back.

 Bacillus thuringiensis formulations have not been effective on these pests infesting peppermint.
 Neither do insect viruses, important natural controls of loopers, help in reducing these pests